 According to Jaime Fall, vice president of workforce and talent development policy for the HR Policy Association, jobipedia.org was developed by students, interns, entry-level employees, and recruiters who were frustrated by the volume of inaccurate information online: “There is no advertising on the site, we collect no data from individuals who submit questions, and we do not sell or distribute personal data.
 It’s strictly a public service!”

-Fall says most questions are responded to within 24 hours.
+Fall says most questions receive a response within 24 hours.
 They’re typically related to preparing for a first interview: Will employers really look at my Twitter account and Facebook page?
 What are the key things to avoid saying or doing during an interview?
 Questions are also plentiful from newly minted members of the workforce: What's the classiest way to leave a first job?
 Is it OK to have a drink at a business lunch?

 Fall says he hopes visitors take advantage of the site’s additional resources, such as a secure job board WeHireAmerica.jobs, which contains employment opportunities at some of America’s largest companies: “Our member companies post their openings on it, so unlike a lot of other job boards, you don’t have to worry about phishing or scams!”